Should I set up a direct sourcing strategy for my business? Do I have the tools, knowledge and people to deliver it?

 These are just a couple of questions on many HR professionals’ agendas at present.
 Faced with spiralling agency costs, shrinking budgets and the need to deliver more for less, savvy managers are realising they are in a position to capitalise on their employer brand and say goodbye to relying on agencies to source talent.

 What’s more, with the introduction of much more cost-effective recruitment software, such as applicant tracking systems, HR managers have never been in such a great position to confidently present the concept of direct sourcing to their Board of directors.

 But taking the jump into the unknown – a world without agencies – can be nerve-wrecking.
-Here is Webrecruit’s top questions to ask yourself if you’re considering bringing recruitment in-housetaking the leap into direct sourcing.
+Here are Webrecruit’s top questions to ask yourself if you’re considering bringing recruitment in-house and taking the leap into direct sourcing.

 There’s always scope to refine the way a business approaches its talent attraction operations.
 By doing so, you allows the business to attract the best staff, remain competitive, and identify ways to see if you’re getting the best return from your current suppliers and providers.

 You could say it’s a fluid process, dictated by the changing trends in job seeker behaviour and the needs of the business.

 Typically, we see businesses considering direct sourcing for reasons such as: